timhowgego/Aquius/README.md

 Passenger journey opportunities are not always accurately presented where pickup/setdown restrictions apply, and multiple nodes on the same service are included within _here_: Assuming the dataset is correctly structured (see `link` property `block` in the [Data Structure](#data-structure)), Aquius should always count services accurately at each node and on each link.
 However the combination may be visually misleading, perhaps suggesting a link between nodes which are actually being counted only in regard to travel to destinations further along the route.
 The underlying problem lay in cabotage restrictions: Routes where pickup and setdown criteria vary depending on the passenger journey being undertaken, not the vehicle journey.
 This poses a logical problem for Aquius, since it needs to both display the links from each separate node and acknowledge that these separate links are provided by the exact same vehicle journey.

 Link (route), node (stop), place names cannot be localised: Most text within Aquius can be localised (translated), but nodes, places and routes cannot.
-Many different names can be assigned to the same thing, so multiple languages are supported.
+Many different references can be assigned to the same thing, so multiple languages are supported.
 But these have no language identifier, so cannot be matched to the user's locale setting.
-This is compromise between dataset filesize (nodes names, in particular, often bloat files, and even adding a localisation key to single names would tend to increase that bloat by about 50%), practical reality (few agencies provide multilingual information in a structured format, often opting for standard names such as "oneLanguage / anotherLanguage"), and the importance of this information within Aquius (which is strictly secondary reference information).
+This is compromise between dataset filesize (nodes names, in particular, often bloat files, and even adding a localisation key to single names would tend to increase that bloat by about 50%), practical reality (few agencies provide multilingual information in a structured format, often opting for single names such as "oneLanguage / anotherLanguage"), and the importance of this information within Aquius (strictly secondary reference information).

 ## Configuration